 Ohio has plenty of natural beauty to enjoy before summer ends!
-Brandywine Falls in Cuyahoga Valley National Park is viewed from a platform that’s an easy walk for the family.
 Cedar Falls in Hocking Hills is also well-known and photographed.
 Want to be able to actually play in a waterfall?
 How about a visit to Honey Run Falls in Knox County.
 Looking for an entire waterfall road trip – check out this list of my favorite Ohio waterfalls.

 4. Take your crew to the ballpark

 America’s pastime is popular in the Buckeye State!
 While you may be familiar with the Cleveland Indians or Cincinnati Reds, how about trying out a minor league game like the Columbus Clippers, Toledo Mudhens, or Akron RubberDucks?

 5. Have a brew or a canoe at Marietta’s River Trails & Ales Festival

 There are plenty of events for the entire family, and RTA is offering a gnome hike that is family-friendly.
 Check out their website HERE.
 The Lafayette Hotel is downtown and right in the midst of the action.
 Book now.

 6. Pick a posy at the Sunflower Festival in Bucyrus

 The Pickwick Place in Bucyrus is hosting a Sunflower Festival on August 5 & 6 and 12 & 13.
 Meander through the sunflowers, pick your own blooms, or take a free wagon ride.
 There will even be face-painting for the kids.
 You must book ahead through Eventbrite.

 7. Visit a splash pad

 August in Ohio is known for being brutally hot and muggy!
 Why not cool off with the family at a new splash pad?
 Celina and Mansfield are both homes to new splash pads!
 Looking for more?
 Here’s a list of splash pads near Columbus.

 8. Watch history come to life at the Conneaut D-Day re-enactment

 This is the year I will attend this event!
 (Fingers crossed).
-For lovers of history and homeschoolers, the re-enactment of D-Day happens August 19-21 on the shore of Lake Erie in Conneaut, Ohio.
+For lovers of history and homeschoolers, the re-enactment of D-Day happens on August 18-20 on the shore of Lake Erie in Conneaut, Ohio.
 You must reserve your pass in advance.
 Here’s the info: D-Day Reenactment.

+9. Take a day trip to an island without leaving Ohio